-Beginning in 2014 and ending in 2024, employment of electronics installation and repair technicians was predicted decline by 4%, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+Beginning in 2014 and ending in 2024, employment of electrical and electronics installers and repairers was predicted to decline by 4%, according to the U.S. Bureau of Labor Statistics (www.bls.gov).

-In 2015, the BLS noted that electronic engineering technicians earned a mean wage of $61,870.
-Electrical and electronics installers and repairers earned a mean of $59,080 in 2015, reported the BLS.
+In 2015, the BLS noted that electrical and electronics engineering technicians earned a median wage of $61,130.
+Electrical and electronics installers and repairers earned a median of $55,160 per year in 2015, reported the BLS.